 This rulebook is divided into two parts.
-The Starter Rules describe how to play with the two 60-card fixed decks that came with this rulebook.
+The Starter Rules describe how to play with the 60-card fixed decks that came in your starter deck.

 After that part, there are the Deluxe Rules that tell you what you need to know about advanced rules concepts.